mikaelblomkvist50/book-the-rspec-book/README.md

 So, now we have our release plan with three stories.
 It's time to start breaking down into iterations.

-....Cucumber features have three parts: a title, a brief narrative, and an arbitrary number of scenarios that serve as acceptance criteria.
+....Cucumber features have three parts: a title, a brief narrative(conextra format narrative or free-form narrative), and an arbitrary number of scenarios that serve as acceptance criteria.

 1. Make a directory called `features` then create a new file under it called `codebreaker_starts_game.feature` so it looks like `features/codebreaker_starts_game.feature`.
 Copy the content of the feature, shown earlier.

 2. Make a directory called `support`, under `features` then create a new file called `env.rb` so it looks like `features/support/env.rb`.
 Even though we will leave this empty for now, `Cucumber` needs this file (or any `.rb` file) in order to know that we're using Ruby.

 3. Create a new file under `features` called `codebreaker_submits_guess.feature` so it looks like `features/codebreaker_submits_guess.feature`.
 Add Copy the content of the feature, shown earlier.

+### Chapter 4  Automating Features with Cucumber